Parityfp/Faraway-Voyage-of-380-001-Kilometers/README.md

 additional notes:
 for those wanting to import only the package, drag Project3 into your desired maven java project.

-fun little project I made in 5 days
+fun little project I made in 5 days (without sleep)

 the code sucks please do not copy it